-The University does not provide or arrange transportation for non emergency needs such as doctor appointments, health department visits, non emergency visits to the emergency room, therapy sessions, dentist visits, medical clinic visits or other medical specialist.
-Emergency transportation is provided by MedStat EMS, inc. (662) 455- 4700.
-Please remember to call MVSU Police Department (662) 254-3478 to report your emergency after calling MedStat EMS.
+The University does not provide or arrange transportation for non-emergency needs such as doctor appointments, health department visits, non-emergency visits to the emergency room, therapy sessions, dentist visits, medical clinic visits or other medical specialist.
+Emergency transportation is provided by

+MedStat EMS, Inc. (662)455-4700.
+Emergencies can be reported to MVSU Police Department at (662)254-3478 after calling MedStat EMS.